brainbox001/recipe-api-api/README.md

 + The application runs on a docker container.

-+ There are two docker-compose files, the "docker-compose.yml" is used for the application development, the "docker-compose-deploy.yml" is used in production.
++ There are two docker-compose files in the root directory, the "docker-compose.yml" is used for the application development, the "docker-compose-deploy.yml" is used in production.

 + Fork the repository and clone it to your local computer,